What is SNMP (Simple Network Management Protocol)?

 Benefits of SNMP

-• Centralized control over diverse devices.
+- Centralized control over a variety of devices.

 Challenges and Limitations